-Voting registration ends Monday: what residents need to know
+Voting registration ends Monday: What residents need to know

 “Everything is safe and secure, we are proofing the ballots to make sure everything is done correctly, we have a great team here in Montgomery County,” said Director Jeff Rezabek.

-The Montgomery County Board of Elections says they will be completing multiple tests to ensure accuracy and trust from the general public.
+The Montgomery County Board of Elections said they will be completing multiple tests to ensure accuracy and trust from the general public.

 “Absolutely, we have gone through another set of L&A testing which is our logic and accuracy testing, we do a public test if they have questions they can come down April 18th, look on our website for more on that,” said Rezabek.